From The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma by Bessel van der Kolk, MD:

-For so long in North America we’ve considered yoga to be a panacea of healing, a safe haven for the eccentrics and freaks, a movement practice where healing hands abound, grabbing hold of our bodies to help us let go of our limits.
+For so long in North America we’ve considered yoga to be a panacea of healing, a safe haven, a movement practice where open hands abound, grabbing hold of our bodies to help us let go of our limits.
 But we’re waking up to the realities of trauma in yoga’s history and how we’re perpetuating it in our contemporary culture.

 Matthew Remski has been practicing meditation and yoga since 1996.
 He is a certified yoga therapist, research geek extraordinaire, and well-known yogi thought leader.
 He draws both the ire and praise of the yoga community (depending on who’s talking) as a revolutionary, a Marxist bastard, a godsend of a mouthpiece to the silenced aspects of Yogaland … and that’s just the start.
 He’s deliciously complicated, honest, unabashedly highfalutin, and a force to be reckoned with no matter how you feel about what he has to say.
 To ignore what Remski’s talking about is to go deaf to an awful lot that matters in yoga today.